 1960’s and early 70’s, it served as a transit point for weapons bound

-for anti-American forces in Vietnam.
-The town’s most direct
+for both sides in Vietnam.
+The town’s most direct involvement came on

-ship, the U.S. attacked Koh Tang, an island near Sihanoukville, and met
+engaged KR forces at Koh Tang, an island near Sihanoukville.
+They met

-fierce resistance, suffering heavy losses.
+fierce resistance and suffered heavy losses.
 American bombers struck the

-naval base at Ream, warehouses at the Port, the old air field, the train
+naval base at Ream (north of Sihanoukville), warehouses at the Port, the

 for more information.